WHAT’S THE SITE ABOUT ?

 SITE HISTORY 1993 TO PRESENT

 The site started life back in 1993 and grew from a series of regionally focused books published by David in the early part of that decade.
-As a content-rich resource, the site was quickly picked up by the popular search engines of the time with history and dialect generating lots of interest.
+As a content-rich resource, the site was quickly picked up by the popular search engines of the time with history and culture generating lots of interest.

 The site’s success and popularity is a measure of the passion and interest people have in the North East region.